 The simplest way of keeping your premises safe is to carry out a risk assessment of your buildings and site.
 This will help to identify anything of a serious nature that has the potential to cause harm.

 Gas appliances, flues, pipework and safety devices must also be maintained in a safe condition.
-They should be inspected by a competent person and you should check that contractors have a current Gas Safety Register certificate of competence.
+They should be inspected by one of your legally required competent persons and you should check that contractors have a current Gas Safety Register certificate of competence.
 Make sure electrical equipment is regularly safety checked and that there is a system in place for faulty items to be identified and removed.
 The best protection against electrical hazards is to install residual current devices (safety switches) on all electrical circuits.

 Perhaps the most simple yet effective precaution you can take is to conduct regular walk-through checks so that any unsafe conditions or acts that may cause injury can be identified and corrective measures taken.
 In many cases, a simple tour of your premises will highlight measures that can be immediately implemented.

 Make sure there is good lighting, especially on stairs or pedestrian areas that are uneven, so that people can see ahead clearly.

 You should also test fire detectors and alarms to ensure they are in good working order.